 Seeing a beaver working on a new dam, he stomped across the dam to speak to him.
 He decided to take a friendly approach.

 “Hello there!” the Sasquatch said with a smile.

 The beaver had a scowl on his face.
 “What do you want?”

-“I was here yesterday, and this was a stream with fresh water.”
+“I was here a week ago, and this was a stream with fresh water.”

 “It was,” the beaver said, returning to his work.
 “But not anymore.”
 He packed mud on the dam and laid down more branches.

 The Sasquatch took a deep breath, and tried to stay calm.
 “This creates a problem for me.
 When you build a dam, the water becomes stale, and I can’t drink it.”

 “That’s your problem, not mine,” the beaver said abruptly.
 Then he slapped his tail in the mud, and splattered the Sasquatch’s hairy chest.
 “Go further downstream.
 You can drink all the fresh water you want.”